niklasstich/AOCBot/readme.md

-Advent Of Code bot for discord!
+:christmas_tree: Advent Of Code bot for discord! :christmas_tree:

 This  is a bit for discord that can print your private leaderboard to discord.

 ## Installation